mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 * **Sleep**: Beacon minimum and maximum sleep timers for this specific agent, separated by a forward slash (`/`)
 * **Watchdog**: The watchdog timer setting for this specific agent

+Agents can be killed using the "Kill Agent" button under the agent-specific settings.
+The agent will terminate on its next beacon.

 ## What is a group?

 A group is a property applied to agents which allows an operator to run operations on multiple agents at the same time.